gabteles/lieutenant/README.md

 Lieutenant.config.command_sender
 ```

-It dependes on all the configuration components, so be sure to config them before calling it.
+It depends on all the configuration components, so be sure to config them before calling it.
 See [Configuration](#configuration).

 Once with the Command Sender, dispatch events by using `#dispatch` (aliased as `#call`):